The Messianic Fulfillment of The Seven Jewish Holydays of 2024

 – Here are the Details –

-Passover is on the 14th of Nisan (aka Abib) through the 20th and is called “Pesach” in Hebrew and “Pascha” in Aramaic and Greek.
+PASSOVER is on the 14th of Nisan (aka Abib) through the 20th and is called “Pesach” in Hebrew and “Pascha” in Aramaic and Greek.
 It is described in Leviticus 23:4-5, “These are the feasts of the LORD, holy convocations which you shall proclaim at their appointed times.
 ‘On the fourteenth day of the first month at twilight is the LORD's Passover.’”
 (Also, see further details in Exodus 12:1-20; 23:14-19; 34:18-26; Matthew 26:17-30 and Luke 22:13-20.)

 Though with the focus on the first day of Passover, the 7-day Passover festival continues to sunset on Nisan 21 for Reform and progressive Jews living inside Israel who follow the Biblical text.
 For Orthodox, Hasidic, and generally Jews outside Israel the festival lasts 8 days ending at sunset on Nisan 22.